 Quick solution: Backdating the affected employee records to reflect the correct manager from the day the Excel file was uploaded, or to a date before the two survey rounds went out will place their survey results into the correct segments.

 - Try to establish the exact date the data was uploaded incorrectly.
-If it's a small change that can be easily rectified from the employee page using the filters and backdate option, this option is advisable.
+If it's a small change that can be easily rectified from the employee page using the filters and backdate option, the Backdating a group of employees or a segment option is advisable.
 Backdate the change to the exact date the error was uploaded into Peakon.

 - For larger issues, it's best to backdate via an Excel file upload.
 Where possible, isolate the data to only include the data that needs changing on the file i.e. removing unnecessary columns and rows.
 The employee ID or email address, first and last names, and the column/s containing the attribute values that need backdating should suffice.